 The Need To Have App Streaming

 We discussed how app indexing or deeplinking solved the app discoverability barrier.
 If Google indexes the content of an app on its search result pages, the users will definitely be able to view it but will not be able to access it unless they install the app.
 This can be a tricky situation and a tad detrimental for the app.
 However, if app streaming is active, it is safe to index the app content as the users can access them without installing the app.
 Hence, the combination of app indexing and app streaming can yield magical results and a sea-change in the UX offered to the users.
-The USA does not have much app-only content as of now but the global need for App streaming is quite evident as countries like India and China where the mobile phone is the primary device people use, need it.

 We hope this blog provided you with a lot of insight on App Streaming.
 Let us know what are your views on it and how you are preparing to welcome this move by Google.